jimmyho-929/activity-planner/README.md

 # activity-tracker

 This is my C# project for Code Louisville.
-This project is an attempt to keep track of one's productivity by displaying time spent out of the day performing a certain task and how time is remaining out of the day for other tasks.
+This project is an attempt to keep track of one's productivity by displaying time spent out of the day performing a certain task and how much time is remaining out of the day for other tasks.

 The features I plan to implement are: